How will you know if you have the novel coronavirus that causes the COVID-19 disease?

 Parents should "pay particular attention" to markers that can indicate COVID-19 in the child such as a fever of 100.4 degrees Fahrenheit (38 degrees Celsius) or higher, sore throat, a new uncontrolled cough that causes difficulty breathing, diarrhea, vomiting or stomach ache and a new onset of severe headache especially if it's along with a fever, according to the CDC.
 If the child is showing any emergency signs (same as the ones listed for adults), the CDC recommends seeking emergency medical care immediately.

 A multisystem inflammatory syndrome in children (MIS-C) has also been associated with the novel coronavirus, according to the CDC.
 This syndrome is a condition in which parts of the body such as the heart, lungs, kidneys, brain, skin, eyes or gastrointestinal organs become inflamed.
 It's not yet clear what causes MIS-C, but children diagnosed with the condition often had COVID-19 or had been around someone who had COVID-19, according to the CDC.
 Several cases of MIS have also been reported in adults, Live Science previously reported.

-Doctors first spotted the inflammatory syndrome on April 26 in the United Kingdom, when doctors began to notice an increasing number of kids coming in with severe symptoms that seemed to resemble Kawasaki disease, a rare childhood disease that causes inflammation of blood vessels and can lead to heart damage.
+The inflammatory syndrome was first described at the end of April 2021 in the United Kingdom, when doctors began to notice an increasing number of kids coming in with severe symptoms that seemed to resemble Kawasaki disease, a rare childhood disease that causes inflammation of blood vessels and can lead to heart damage.
 Some of the symptoms also overlapped with those of toxic shock syndrome, a life-threatening illness caused by toxins released by certain bacteria.

 If your child has a persistent fever above 101 degrees Fahrenheit (38.3 degrees Celsius), call your pediatrician.